jconorgrogan/New-Computationally-efficient-way-to-calculate-e/README.md

 Found an interesting way to calculate e which seems incredibly accurate as well as extremely computationally efficient.
-The interesting thing is that at EXTREMELY large values of n, it differes from the actual value of e by the absolute value of exactly 4e/3 to -10^high value n... not sure why this is.
+The interesting thing is that at EXTREMELY large values of n, it differes from the actual value of e by the absolute value of  7e/8 to -10^2n.... not sure why this is.

 ## Complementary Expressions Method for Approximating \( e \)